Many or all companies we feature compensate us. Compensation and editorial

 Eligibility and requirements to refinance student loans

-These are the typical requirements you’ll have to meet to refinance student loans:
+These are the typical requirements you must meet to refinance student loans:

 • Minimum income: Lenders usually want to see that you make a certain income to ensure you can repay your refinanced student loan.
 Some lenders will accept an offer of employment that will begin within the next few months.

-• Acceptable debt-to-income ratio: Your DTI compares monthly debt payments with gross income.
+• Acceptable debt-to-income ratio (DTI): Your DTI compares monthly debt payments with gross income.
 Lenders usually prefer a DTI under 36%.

 • Sufficient credit score: Your credit plays a large role in whether you can get approved for refinancing and the interest rate you get.
 A good FICO score of 670 or higher will help you access the best rates.